Do you want to start a blog and earn money from it?

 - Choose the right blog niche.
 Make sure to select one that you’re interested in and has a large enough audience that you could make money out of it.
 It’s also best to think about how you would monetize it (instead of waiting until you get 10,000 readers a month to do so).

 - Get a blog domain and hosting.
-When deciding for the domain name, make sure that it’s memorable enough — but don’t spend too much time on it.
+When deciding on the domain name, make sure that it’s memorable enough — but don’t spend too much time on it.
 All of Bluehost’s plans include a free domain name for a year.
 If you decide to host with Bluehost, make sure to get your money’s worth.

 - Create your WordPress blog.
 Although there are a lot of blogging platforms, WordPress is the best choice if you want to make a business out of your blog.
 Make sure to familiarize yourself with the WordPress dashboard enough to know the shortcuts.